VasilVerdouw/vue-colors/README.md

 ## Features

-### Personalize your color
+### Personalize your colors

-Vue Colors supports any RGBA color
+Change your highlighting colors to whatever you like!
+Vue Colors supports any RGBA colors.

 ![Vue colors blue purple pink](images/vue-colors-blue-purple-pink.png)